sandlbn/ultimate64-manager/PROFILES.md

 The baseline file was saved before schema capture was added.
 Click **Snapshot Baseline** to refresh it.
 After that, config keys will show proper dropdowns and sliders.

-### Settings rejected by the device (400 Bad Request)

-This usually means a value doesn't match the device's expected format.
-Common causes:

-- The baseline was captured before a value-preservation fix.
-Re-snapshot.
-- Boolean values using the wrong pair (e.g. "Yes" vs "Enabled").
-The editor now preserves the original pair.
-- Leading spaces in values (e.g. `" 0 dB"` not `"0 dB"`).
-The parser now preserves these.

 ### USB not showing in FTP picker

 The Ultimate firmware only lists mounted USB volumes in the FTP root directory.
 Use the quick-jump buttons (`/USB0`, `/USB1`, etc.) or type the path manually and click **Go**.